stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 MATCH (t:Type)-[:DECLARES]->(m:Method) RETURN t.fqn AS Type, count(t) AS DeclaredMethods

 But it should work for any other neo4j server / project as long as the given cypher query returns any results.

+A row of the query result must contain the following columns:

+1. Building: The name of the building (e.g. a class name)
+2. Hierarchy (optional): Array of names representing the path to the building (e.g. package hierarchy containing the class)
+3. Height: Integer value representing the height of the building (e.g. the count of declared methods of the class)

+"MATCH ...
+RETURN ... as Building, ... as Hierarchy, ... as Height"

 ## TODOs